grodansparadis/vscp/docs/configuring_the_vscp_daemon.md

 to see if the VSCP daemon is running or not.

 The sample configuration file that is installed holds a lot of information.
-You can use degaults for most of it.
+You can use defaults for most of it.
 A minimum configuration file looks like this

 '''json
 {